jayrcausal/Essential3CRL/Most recent work/Readme.md

 * "**Olive Song**" <js10407@nyu.edu>
 > Olive Song is a research-focus machine learning engineer working on video recommendation system at Kuaishou.

-Leading graduate researcher, *New York University*
+Our affiliation is current with *New York University*

 ## Play Around Counterfactuals in Reinforcement Learning